vitormarcato/java-practice-coding-challenges/src/br/com/desafios/java/hackerrank/output-formatting/README.md

 # Java Output Formatting - Challenge from Hacker Rank

-This is my solution using Java for Hacker Rank Challenge: Stdin and Stdout II
+This is my solution using Java for Hacker Rank Challenge: Output Formatting

 ## Challenge Description